 1. Visit the City of Riga

 Riga is the capital of Latvia and the hub of all the action in the country.
 It’s the perfect mix of old and new – with countless historical buildings to appreciate, as well as plenty of hip bars and restaurants to enjoy.
-You’ll want to spend as least 2 days here, wandering around the Old Town and admiring the architecture.
+You’ll want to spend at least two days here, wandering around the Old Town and admiring the architecture.

 Riga is also a great place to learn a bit about the history of Latvia.
 It’s a young country, having only declared independence (again) in 1990.
-There are less than 2 million people currently living in Latvia, as many were forced to leave during World War II, then during the Soviet occupation, and finally, during the economic collapse of 2008.
+There are less than two million people currently living in Latvia, as many had to leave during World War II, then during the Soviet occupation, and finally, during the economic collapse of 2008.

 Start your trip to Latvia with a free walking tour around the Old Town of Riga to get your bearings.
 There are countless architectural highlights down the winding alleyways that you won’t want to miss.
 Check out our list of 18 Amazing Things to See and Do in the City to help you plan your stay!

 Jurmala is a small coastal town, just a 40-minute drive from the city of Riga.
 It’s where Latvian families go for a little rest and relaxation on warm, sunny days.
 It may surprise you to learn that Latvia has beautiful beaches with soft, white sand since most European coastlines are rocky.